Faaizz/smv_generator/README.md

 ### 1- Places
-The root json object must have a *places* attribute, which is an object itself.
+The root json object must have a *places* attribute, which is an an itself.
 This *places* object in turn contains an attribute to represent each place in the SIPN.
 Subsequently, each SIPN place attribute is an array with 2 elements.
 The first and second elements are arrays of outputs that should be set and reset at such place respectively.
+In addition, there's an *initial* attribute in the *places* object.
+This attribute is an array that holds the places that are initially marked.

 Illustration: